katherineding/dqmc-dev/README.md

 Unix system signals SIGINT, SIGTERM, SIGHUP, SIGUSR1 are caught by signal handlers and used to set a stop flag.
 The dqmc() loop checks for the stop flag every full H-S sweep.
 Upon reaching time limit or receiving an interrupt signal, simulation stops and throws away all unsaved data.
 We essentially regress to the last valid checkpoint.

-Checkpointing (save current simulation state and measurements to disk) is by default performed every 1000 full H-S sweeps.
-This is probably too frequent, so it's user adjustable in simulation file generation.
+Checkpointing (save current simulation state and measurements to disk) is by default performed every 10000 full H-S sweeps.
+This may still be too frequent, so it's user adjustable in simulation file generation.
 If `checkpoint_every=0`, no checkpointing is performed at all (so upon any interrupt, all working data is lost).

 To have true benchmarking mode, where you never save any data to disk, genereate simulation file with `checkpoint_every=0` and run dqmc with `./<executable> -b`.